 Journalist, Musician + Podcast Host

-Eliza Tebo is a D.C.-based journalist, vocalist, writer and podcast host with a passion for storytelling.
+Eliza Tebo is a D.C.-based journalist, musician, educator and podcast host with a passion for storytelling.

-As a culture reporter covering arts, education, work and the local economy, her bylines have appeared on NPR, WAMU, The Washington Post, The 51st, Washington City Paper, Arlington Magazine and BmoreArt.
+As a culture reporter covering arts, education, work and the local economy, Tebo’s bylines have appeared on NPR, WAMU, The Washington Post, The 51st, Washington City Paper, Arlington Magazine and BmoreArt.
 Her writing also includes short stories, screenplays and poetry.
+Subscribe to her Substack, The Reinvented Life, here.

-Tebo thoroughly enjoys interviewing people and is the host of Making Stuff, which launches this spring.
+Tebo thoroughly enjoys interviewing people and is the host of new podcast Making Stuff.
 The show features conversations with entrepreneurs, artists, and makers about exactly what it takes to build something out of nothing.

 Featured Articles